telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/using-scrollbar.md

 ---
-title: Using Diagram scrollbar
+title: Use Scrollbars
-page_title: Using Diagram scrollbar
+page_title: Use Scrollbars | Kendo UI Diagram Widget
-description: Using Diagram scrollbar
+description: "Learn how to use a scrollbar for a Kendo UI Diagram widget."
+slug: howto_usescrollbar_diagram
 ---

-# Using scrollbar for the diagram element
+# Use Scrollbars

-This example demonstrates how scrollbar for the Diagram element.
+The example below demonstrates how to use a scrollbar as a Kendo UI Diagram element.

-#### Example
+###### Example

 ```html